 Visiting Arches National Park in Utah for a hike is a goal that many Utahns and outdoor enthusiasts love to talk about.
 When planning your trip to Arches National Park, you can easily see most of the park over a few days.
 There are several trails to hike in Arches National Park, so everyone is able to see the view and enjoy the desert.

 This 3.5-hour drive from Salt Lake City, Utah will take you deep into the desert.
 If you’ve never been to Moab, Utah before, this town will be a great stop to fuel up, grab some food, and stretch the legs.
+I stayed at the Moab Valley Inn during my trip to Moab.
 The weather in Arches National Park is relatively dry, but be prepared for the temperature to drop at night since it is the high desert.
 You can drive the entire park and back before deciding where to start your exploration.

 You’ll want to avoid hiking the park during the hottest part of the day and you must pack enough water.
 It gets really hot out there and you will easily become dehydrated on your hike.
 The park is technically open 24 hours, but if you want to talk to a ranger, you’ll have to stop at the visitor center during the day.
 Here’s my quick guide to hiking Arches National Park for all activity levels.